1) React without thinking!

 The sellers certainly have the option to pre-sign, but the sellers refuse because they don’t trust anyone or anything, never mind that this is not their first rodeo selling a property.

-This one can wreak havoc as the buyer explained through their agent that they would not be available to close until the particular closing date and that was why it was requested upfront.
+This one can wreak havoc, as the buyer explained through their agent that they would not be available to close until the closing date, which is why it was requested upfront.

-The lender has made it clear that it cannot guarantee making the closing date a week sooner, and while the seller might hear this, I’m not sure they are really listening.
+The lender has made it clear that it cannot guarantee the closing date will be a week sooner, and while the seller might hear this, I’m not sure they are listening.

-Perpetual pushback about a closing date can wreak havoc on all involved, particularly when external circumstances can’t be changed & agents are not working on getting everyone to compromise.
+Perpetual pushback about a closing date can wreak havoc on all involved, especially when external circumstances can’t be changed and agents are not working to get everyone to compromise.

 Cara Ameer is a broker associate and global luxury agent with Coldwell Banker Vanguard Realty in Ponte Vedra Beach, Florida.
 You can follow her on Facebook or Twitter.